 Third-party apps and sites can be great, but they might make your account less secure.
 It's very convenient to sign in to everything using a simple "Sign in with Twitter" option, but this can create security problems if those apps or sites have full access to your Twitter account.

-We have already described how to improve the security and privacy of your Google and Facebook accounts.
+We have already described how to improve the security and privacy of your Google, Facebook, Microsoft, and LinkedIn accounts.
 Now it's time to give you helpful information on how to increase your Twitter account security by removing access to possible unwanted, third-party applications.

-3. In the "Apps and sessions" section, you will see third-party apps, online services, and websites, which you have authorized to use your Twitter account private data.
+3. In the "Connected apps" section, you will see third-party apps, online services, and websites, which you have authorized to use your Twitter account private data.

 4. Click on an app's name to see what permissions that app has.